 Financial analysts have been warning people about cryptocurrency since Bitcoin was launched in 2009.
 Aside from being too volatile, cryptocurrency is mostly unregulated and unprotected.
 The SEC isn’t able to go after all of the cryptocurrency scams, but they’re trying to be on top of things by filing complaints against companies or individuals trying to rip people off.

 Unfortunately, having clearer rules won’t wipe out cryptocurrency scams overnight.

 Human beings have been trying to steal each other’s money for thousands of years, it’s just that cryptocurrency is the latest market they could test their practices out.
 Your protection against these scams is to do your due diligence, and research everything you can about an ICO or investment opportunity before handing over your cash.

 And if you’re serious about cryptocurrency, mining coins, blockchain technology and everything in between, consider investing on additional security measures first.
-Encrypting the internet with a VPN (virtual private network), buying hardware wallet, and using advanced antivirus program for your phone and PCs can already avoid half of the scams listed above.
+Encrypting the internet with a VPN (virtual private network), buying hardware wallet, and using advanced antivirus program for your phone and PCs can already avoid half of the cryptocurrency scams listed above.